korydraughn/irods_docs/docs/developers/library_examples.md

     GenQueryInp input{}; // Curly braces are equivalent to using std::memset to clear the object.

     // Fetch the maximum number of rows for a single page.
     // This is specific to iRODS.
-The maximum page size has nothing to do with the database. input.maxRows = MAX_SQL_ROWS;
+The maximum page size is unrelated to any specific database setting. input.maxRows = MAX_SQL_ROWS;

     // Here's where we specify the columns we want to fetch, along with various options.